Three Society medals displayed in wooden boxes.

 Royal Medal - Patron’s Medal

-Professor Loretta Lees – for the encouragement and promotion of geographical science and discovery.
+Professor Loretta Lees – for contributions to geographical science.

 Council awards